TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/GroupedFor.rst

    </table>
  </f:alias>

 Here's an example with six employees.
-As you can see, the f:groupedBy view helper groups the employees by city.
+As you can see, the f:groupedBy ViewHelper groups the employees by city.
 An experienced eye will see that the first employees in the array work in Lindlar.

 So that we can access the city names within the f:groupedBy tags, we'll use the 'groupKey' “city”.
 (The values 'groupBy'